Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Results: Improved Projected Microlensing Constraints on Primordial Black Holes

 In this section, we explain how each of the changes to the \citet{LSSTDM} methodology mentioned above affected the microlensing rates, and thus changed the constraints on $f_\mathrm{DM}$.
 The mass-dependent constraints on $f_\mathrm{DM}$ are shown in Fig. \ref{fig:surveytime} and Fig. \ref{fig:los_baryons} for a variety of assumptions, such that we can see the impact of each of the improvements implemented.

 The first improvement involved using the microlensing rate integrated over a longer period of time, instead of simply using the optical depth to microlensing at a fixed moment in time.
-If we set the survey time to zero (the equivalent of using the microlensing optical depth, such that we only observe the sky at one point in time), we recover the practically flat constraints found in \cite{LSSTDM}, shown by the dotted line in Fig. \ref{fig:surveytime}.
-However, when we use the full LSST length of 12 years, our constraints improve considerably for low masses (shown by the solid line).
+These results are shown in Figure \ref{fig:surveytime}.
+When we use the full LSST length of 12 years, our constraints improve considerably for low masses (shown by the solid line).
 This is due to the fact that objects of mass $10^{-2} M_\odot$ would have an average crossing time of ~1 day, so we should detect around three orders of magnitude more over the entire length of the twelve-year survey.
-Therefore, if we do not detect any events, our constraint projections for objects of this mass improve by around three orders of magnitude.
-The dashed line in Fig. \ref{fig:surveytime} shows an intermediate case of 1 year spent surveying the Milky Way.
+This improvement is irrespective of the fractional detectability of these events, as longer survey times will provide more events that could possibly be detected.
+Therefore, our constraint projections for objects of this mass improve by around three orders of magnitude.
+The dashed lines in Fig. \ref{fig:surveytime} shows an intermediate cases of 1 year or 4 years spent surveying the Milky Way.